PLEASE SHARE ELECTRONICALLY ♻ DO

 one of the organizations below rather than buying carbon offsets.[12]

-you can ask them to stop.[13]
+cause) but you can ask them to stop.[14]

-(If they don’t stop, cut them off.
+If they don’t stop, cut them off.
 I had to do that with the Nature Conservancy

-because their flow of paper mail was relentless.)
-If you don’t feel you have
+because their flow of paper mail was relentless.
+I’ve

-the spare change to donate, there
+If you don’t feel you have the spare change to donate,

-are NO-COST ways to contribute, like switching your default search engine to
+contribute, like switching your default search engine to Ecosia, which

 a.